Precise asymptotics: robust stochastic volatility models: Return to RoughVol

 \begin{proof}

 It suffices to check that all the assumptions of the theorem are satisfied for $x$ small enough.
-As mentioned in Section \ref{sec:uniLDP}, Assumption (A1) follows from \cite{forde2017asymptotics,bayer2017regularity}.
-Assumptions (A3) and (A4) (i.e. the regularity structure framework) essentially follow from the analysis in \cite{bayer2017regularity}, details are given in Appendix A.
+As mentioned in Section \ref{sec:uniLDP}, Assumption (A1) follows from \cite{forde2017asymptotics,bayer2019regularity}.
+Assumptions (A3) and (A4) (i.e. the regularity structure framework) follow from \cite{bayer2019regularity}, which we already reviewed in Section \ref{sec:roughDEs}, see also Appendix \ref{app:ERS} for the reader's convenience.
+At last, we discuss Assumption (A5).
+We first check that it holds at $x=0$.

-Finally we discuss Assumption (A5).
-Note that if these assumptions hold at $x\geq 0$ they actually hold in a neighborhood of $x$ (using the fact that $\Phi_1$ has continuous second derivatives).
-In particular it is enough to check that they hold at $x=0$.
 (A5a) is obvious with $h^0=0$.
-By direct computation one has
+By a direct computation one has, writing $ \tilde{k}=\rho k+\bar{\rho}\bar{k}$ and $\mathrm{k} = (k, \bar{k})$,

-so that $\sigma_0\neq 0$ implies that (A5b) holds.
-Finally, since $q^0=0$, (A5c) is obvious since it reduces to the trivial inequality $0<Id$. \end{proof}
+so that strictly positive spot-vol $\sigma_0$ implies (A5b).
+Finally, since $q^0=0$, (A5c) is trivial.
+Now, Lemma \ref{lem:hx} (combined with Lemma \ref{lem:WeakCont}) shows that conditions (A5a-c) are ``open'', i.e. automatically holds in a small neighbourhood of $0$.
+This concludes the proof.